mhaseebaslam/Frontend-Projects/projects/01-Single-Page-CV/README.md

 - **Interactivity**: Add JavaScript for interactive elements, such as a download button for a PDF version of the CV.
 - **Accessibility**: Implement ARIA roles and attributes to improve accessibility further.

+## Built With

+This project was built by following the [roadmap.sh](https://roadmap.sh/projects/single-page-cv) guidelines for frontend developers, focusing on HTML fundamentals.

 ## License

 This project is open-source and available under the **[MIT License](https://opensource.org/license/mit)**.
 Feel free to modify and use it as per your requirements.